prithvipsingh/Homework10/README.md

 🎗 Remember, you can run the tests at any time with `npm run test`

-It is recommended that you start with a directory structure that looks like this:
+It was  recommended that,  start with a directory structure that looks like this:

 ```
 lib/           // classes and helper code